bbrotsos/data_interoperability/README.md

 Swagger™ is a project used to describe and document RESTful APIs.
 The Swagger specification defines a set of files required to describe such an API.
 These files can then be used by the Swagger-UI project to display the API and Swagger-Codegen to generate clients in various languages.
 Additional utilities can also take advantage of the resulting files, such as testing tools.

 3. <a href="http://metadata-standards.org/11179/">Metadata Registries: Registry metamodel and basic attributes, ISO 11179-3</a>
- ISO/IEC 11179 introduces and discusses fundamental ideas of data elements, value domains, data element concepts, conceptual domains, and classification schemes essential to the understanding of this set of standards and provides the context for associating the individual parts of ISO/IEC 11179.
+Introduces and discusses fundamental ideas of data elements, value domains, data element concepts, conceptual domains, and classification schemes essential to the understanding of this set of standards and provides the context for associating the individual parts of ISO/IEC 11179.